operasoftware/oex2nex/README.md

 # Oex2nex Convertor

-The oex2nex convertor converts an Opera oex extension into an Opera 15 nex extension, using the [oex-shim](I assume this will be on GitHub too?) library.
+The oex2nex convertor converts an Opera oex extension into an Opera 15 nex extension, using the [operaextensions.js](https://github.com/operasoftware/operaextensions.js) library.
 Extension authors can use this tool as a stopgap solution to bring existing content to the [new Opera extension architecture](link to dev.opera article explaining this).

 ## What does this actually do?